Chinese government deals help nurse Alibaba's bottom dog cloud business

 Alibaba has forged cloud agreements with more than a dozen Chinese provinces and cities including Hainan, Guangdong, Tianjin and Shanghai.

-It also works with China Meteorological Administration, China Central Government Procurement Center and the state railway service centre.
+It also works with China Meteorological Administration, China Central Government Procurement Center and the state railway service center.

-The deals range from developing cloud storage solutions to helping the government of the southern province of Guizhou gather and crunch data to optimise its traffic lights.
+The deals range from developing cloud storage solutions to helping the government of the southern province of Guizhou gather and crunch data to optimize its traffic lights.

 Aliyun in April announced a deal with state oil and gas giant China Petroleum & Chemical Corp, known as Sinopec, to create a cloud system to track its petrochemical production chain and emissions.